mattvinks/spark-labs/06-mllib/kmeans/README.md

 Inspect the output.
 Does clustering of cars make sense?
 Try different values of `K` (4 or 5).

+What is the WSSSE value when K = 32?
+Can you explain? :-)

 Make a note of the "wall clock time. " We will optimize this later.